ELENA-LANG/tutorials/Embedded/README.md

     Hello World from ELENA VM

 As you see it is quite simple.
 The virtual machine provides a simple API which is easy to use.
 But if we need to get some data from our ELENA code?
-Is it possible.
-Yes, it is providing the data is a string.
+Is it possible?
+Yes, if the returning value is a string as well.

 In the next example we will create a library which will calculate an expression.
 I will not provide the whole code (it is available in this repo) just the main part: